Strategos Books & Videos

 Feedback- Most people want to do a good job.
 The problem comes when people have no objective information to tell them what good performance means and when they have achieved it.
 Or, they receive the information too late to correct performance.

 Awareness- Studies during World War II showed that a fighter pilot's ability depended most on what was called "Situational Awareness."
 This is an intangible, often unconscious, quality.
 It refers to the ability of the conscious and unconscious mind to pay attention to surroundings and react accordingly.
-Simple SPC charts and training increases operator awareness in this respect.
+Simple SPC charts and training increases operator's situational awareness in this respect.

 Involvement- When people are involved in their work they generally exhibit higher motivation.